Even in a free faith we need stories, and Jesus still beckons

 “History shows no successful examples of religions based on disembodied principles, although there were attempts to devise some in the 18th and 19th centuries.
 All great religions are built around persons and stories, poetry and place; some in fact are named after persons.”

 Throughout my entire ministry, but especially at this particular juncture in our culture’s political, social and religious history I’ve always agreed with Hewett in thinking that our liberal Christian tradition’s attempt to answer the human Jesus’ call to “Follow me” remains a more powerful, relevant and effective way of proceeding than by entering into what Hewett calls the “trackless ocean” or (more unkindly) the “swamp” of free-floating principles.
-(I’ve spoken about this a number of times before but particularly in this address which I’ve given a few times over the years.)

 My reflections on this subject were further encouraged this week because an extraordinary number of Jesus related things came into view all at once; a new book with a chapter in it by Justin Meggitt on the legitimacy of describing Jesus as an anarchist; a new translation of the New Testament by David Bentley Hart; a lovely, unexpected gift of a silver medallion of Jesus (see photo at the head of this post); and, lastly, digital recordings of two very rare LPs of music by the splendid and underrated 1970s Cambridge folk group, the “Water Into Wine Band”.
 (You can hear a track from each of their two albums on Youtube HERE and HERE).
 Now, were I a Christian supernaturalist I’d almost be tempted to say this concatenation of things was delivered up to me as a SIGN — a sign of Jesus’ authoritative divine status and eternal worth.
 Instead, given that I’m what I often call a “Christian a-theist”, I’d prefer simply to call them a garland of timely, contingent, important, meaningful, earthly, and very human reminders that, as Ralph Waldo Emerson powerfully pointed out in his famous Divinity School Address of 1836, “the name of Jesus is not so much written as ploughed into the history of this world.”
 It’s certainly ploughed into me and, thanks to many, many conversations with you I know it’s ploughed into most of you too.
 It’s ploughed into our local church too, of course, and, we continue to meet, as our covenant says, “in the spirit of Jesus” and, as the notice by the front door reads: “Our religious thinking is related to the teaching of Jesus and its application in the modern world.”